 If you are a licensed nurse working in a health care setting, an MSN can help you improve patient outcomes by teaching you how to manage and improve healthcare systems, policies, processes and services.
 Finally, a Master of Fine Arts is a terminal degree that allows you to teach studio art, music or creative writing at the university level.

 Doctoral degrees, or doctorates, are terminal degrees that can take 4 to 6 years to complete.
-You might choose to seek a PhD if you're looking for advanced research opportunities or want to teach at the university level.
+You might seek a Doctor of Philosophy if you're looking for advanced research opportunities or want to teach at the university level.

 Besides a PhD, other doctoral degrees include the Doctor of Medicine (MD), the Doctor of Education (EdD) and the Juris Doctor (JD) degree.